kitttn/temptest/Exercising-Example-Firmware-in-the-APBridges.md

 * As with i2cdetect “2” is the i2c bus number, which could be different on your AP (e.g. “1”)
 * 0x29 is the chip address
 * 3 is the data address
-the last argument is the mode, which is read/write (“c”) in this example
+* The last argument is the mode, which is read/write (“c”) in this example